SFDR Sustainability-Related Disclosures

 Monitoring of environmental or social characteristics

-Climate change initiatives - Energy consumption intensity.
+● Climate change initiatives - Energy consumption intensity.
 We track and monitor energy use and energy use intensity with a particular focus on the common areas controlled by ourselves and aim to achieve a medium- to long-term target of 1% average annual reduction in energy use intensity in our portfolios.
-Specifically, in order to increase the electric power consumption coverage rate at our properties, electric power measuring systems have been installed at four properties as of July 31, 2023, making it possible to measure power consumption at areas exclusively owned by us.
-Energy consumption intensity of our properties was 0.091 MWh/m² (in FY2020), 0.092 MWh/m² (in FY2021) and 0.093 MWh/m² (in FY2022).
+Specifically, in order to increase the electric power consumption coverage rate at our properties, electric power measuring systems have been installed at 24 properties as of July 31, 2024, making it possible to measure power consumption at areas exclusively owned by us.
+Energy consumption intensity of our properties was 0.091 MWh/m² (in FY2020), 0.092 MWh/m² (in FY2021), 0.093 MWh/m² (in FY2022), and 0.091 MWh/m² (in FY2023).

 Methodologies